Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Introduction

-The structure of this paper is organized as follows: Section~\ref{sec:rw} will introduce related work and studies.
-Section~\ref{sec:background} will summarize key background information in the fundamentals of network packets, self-supervised and few-shot learning.
-Section~\ref{sec:data} will be devoted to the datasets as well as the pre-processing steps taken.
-Section~\ref{sec:arch} describes our proposed method, which explores the model architecture and protocols followed during the training phase.
-Section~\ref{sec:results} presents a detailed evaluation of the results obtained from the proposed model.
-Section~\ref{sec:threat} discusses experimental evaluation results using AES-based encryption methods.
-Section~\ref{sec:discussion} gives some discussion of our proposed model and Section~\ref{sec:conclusion} provides a conclusion from the study's findings.
+The structure of this paper is as follows: Section~\ref{sec:rw} reviews related work, while Section~\ref{sec:background} provides background on network packets, self-supervised learning, and few-shot learning.
+Section~\ref{sec:data} describes the datasets and pre-processing steps.
+Section~\ref{sec:ThreatAssumptions} details the model detection assumptions.
+Section~\ref{sec:arch} details the proposed model architecture and training protocols.
+Section~\ref{sec:results} presents the evaluation and ablation results, and Section~\ref{sec:threat} discusses experimental results using AES and Fernet encryption.
+Section~\ref{sec:discussion} provides further discussion, and Section~\ref{sec:conclusion} concludes the paper.